joseraf86/market_forces/README.md

 #### Renting **spots**

 * A player can let other players build facilities in their **spots** for a areed amount of the resource production exploited
-* A player can decide instead to let a user to exploit his resource untilreaching a resource exploited limit in exchange of currency or resources.
+* A player can decide instead to let a user to exploit his resource until reaching a resource gathering limit in exchange of currency or other resources
+* Not producing foreign facilities can be taken by a player.
+Once a facility is expropriated it can be used inmediately for the expropiatring player, but this act will be publicly available

 ### Food for thought